underworldcode/UWGeodynamics/joss/paper.md

 be used as cookbook recipes.
 They also provide a wide range of teaching materials useful to introduce numerical geodynamic modeling to students.

+New functionalities are constantly added to the code and contributions are more than welcomed.
+You can access the full documentation online at https://uwgeodynamics.readthedocs.io

 # Audience

 The module is directed towards a large audience, including earth-science